Netting fruit trees

 Is it worth netting?

-It’s important to weigh up the cost of netting against the value of the fruit being grown.
-If netting is too costly, you may want to consider some alternatives (see below), or accept that a small percentage of fruit will be eaten by wildlife.
+It is important to weigh up the cost of netting against the value of the fruit being grown.
+If netting is too costly, it may be better to consider some alternatives (see below), or accept that a small percentage of fruit will be eaten by wildlife.

 Will netting affect how the fruit develops?